Academic Eligibility Requirements

 - Indicate your current or most recent work, internship, and/or clinical experiences.

 - Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of their academic history.
 Previously submitted transcripts for a Penn State undergraduate application cannot be used for a graduate level application.

 - Transcripts not in English must be accompanied by a certified translation.
 Review Academic Eligibility, by country, and required academic documents, for credentials obtained outside of the U.S.

-4. Submit contact information for three individuals who will complete the online references/recommendation form.
+4. Submit contact information for three references.

 - The ACPSY program requires three references, two of which are required to be faculty within one’s academic discipline.